 - In the pilots, the endgame featured sound effects from the Nickelodeon game show Double Dare.

-- Last, but not least, instead of "Do it, Rockapella!" the pilots used "Hit it, Fellas!".
+- Instead of "Do it, Rockapella!", the pilots used "Hit it, Fellas!"

 - Babylon 5: Name a problem a Pilot Movie could have, and it's there.
 The creator re-edited it several years later to make it stink less.
 (The radical changes in characterization and the transformation of Delenn from an androgenous Uncanny Valley dweller to exotically attractive female are the major differences.)